stefan-hesse/test-repository/guide-source/STYLE_GUIDE.md

 | Screenshot not updating in Typora | Image cache | Cmd+Shift+R, or quit and reopen |
 | Build fails in GitHub Actions | Error in MD file | Check Actions log for the error line |
 | TOC link doesn't jump to section | Anchor mismatch | Check `{#anchor-id}` matches exactly |

 ---

-## Production migration — pending (Prasad)

-The current setup on Stefan's personal GitHub account is a test environment.
-When ready to move to production:

-1. Create a repository in **Bitbucket** (Avatour's company standard)
-2. Convert `build-guide.yml` to a **Bitbucket Pipelines** file (`bitbucket-pipelines.yml`) — same logic, different syntax
-3. Host the embed file on **AWS S3** instead of GitHub Pages
-4. Update the iframe `src` in Webflow once to point to the new S3 URL

-Everything else — the MD source file, `build.py`, Typora workflow, and Cloudinary screenshots — moves across unchanged.

-**Italian and Spanish translation — activate at migration time:**

-Updated `build.py` and `build-guide.yml` files are already prepared in the Claude outputs folder.
-To activate:

-1. Replace the current `build.py` and `build-guide.yml` with the prepared versions
-2. Set up an Anthropic API account at **console.anthropic.com** using the Avatour company email
-3. Add initial credits — set a monthly spend limit of ~$10 (a full translation run costs ~$0.10–0.30)
-4. Add the API key as a Bitbucket Pipelines secret named `ANTHROPIC_API_KEY`
-5. The build will then produce 9 output files: standalone, embed, and print for EN, IT, and ES
-6. The guide header will show an EN / IT / ES language switcher

-Until the API key is configured the build produces English only — no errors.

----